hotosm/tasking-manager/docs/developers/development-setup.md

 [Docker](https://docker.com) and [Docker
 Compose](https://docs.docker.com/compose/).

-Clone the Tasking Manager repository and use `docker-compose up` to get a working version of the API running.
+Clone the Tasking Manager repository and use `docker compose --env-file tasking-manager.env up` to get a working version of the API running.

 ## Sysadmins guide